eypros/face_blurring/README.md

 This is an attempt to create a functional library of tools for blurring faces in videos.

-So far, mainly manual bounding box annotation is supported via opencv.
+Two different module are supported:
+* Fully manual face (or not only face) blurring
+* Fully automatic face blurring

-Nevertheless, this module supports:
+The manual module supports:
 * Multiple manual annotation of regions to be blurred
 * 1, 5, 10 and 100 frame skipping option (without
 blurring taken place for those frames that is)